Orthoclydon chlorias

 Orthoclydon chlorias is a species of moth in the family Geometridae.
 It is endemic to New Zealand.

 Taxonomy

 This species was first described by Edward Meyrick in 1883 under the name Larentia chlorias.
 Meyrick went on to give a more detailed description of the species in 1884.
 In 1903 George Hudson, thinking he was describing the species for the first time, also named the species Venusia princeps.
 In 1905 Meyrick synonymised this name and placed this species within the genus Xanthorhoe.
 In 1928 Hudson illustrated and discussed this species in his book The Butterflies and Moths of New Zealand under its current name Orthoclydon chlorias.

 Description

 Meyrick described the species as follows:

 Distribution

-O. chlorias is endemic to New Zealand.
+Orthoclydon chlorias is endemic to New Zealand.
 Meyrick first collected the species at near Castle Hill.
 The moth has subsequently also been found at Mount Hector, Tararua range, Dun Mountain, and at Dunedin.

 Plant hosts

-O. chlorias larvae feed on the leaves of Gaultheria species.
+Orthoclydon chlorias larvae feed on the leaves of Gaultheria species.